sdming/wk/README.md

 Web, Let's GO!

-gwk is a smart &amp; lightweight web server engine in Go
-gwk is webkit for web server
+gwk is a smart &amp; lightweight web server engine gwk is webkit for web server
-gwk is Wukong, a famouse cartoon character in Chinese epic. [wukong](http://en.wikipedia.org/wiki/Sun_Wukong)

 Roadmap